 - Human resources consulting: An HR consultant addresses human resources tasks and processes in the overall business model.

 - IT consulting: An IT consultant specializes in optimizing information systems and has a sound understanding of technology services.
-Sometimes referred to as technology consultants, they work with clients to improve the structure and efficiency of technical systems.
+Sometimes referred to as a technology consultant, this consultant work with clients to improve the structure and efficiency of technical systems.

 Having certifications can help attract clients.
 The certified management consultant (CMC) certification is awarded to consultants who have met global standards of performance in technical competency, ethics, consulting competency, project management, and personal conduct.